-We’ve had the opportunity to ride the Ratatouille attraction in Walt Disney Studios Park in Disneyland Paris and we can say that we thoroughly enjoyed it.
-It isn’t on the same level as most of the recent E-Ticket attractions Disney has done, but it is still an amazingly fun time!
+Before it even opened we had the opportunity to ride the Remy’s Ratatouille Adventure attraction in EPCOT during the Annual Passholder previews as well as in Disney Studios Park in Disneyland Paris and we can say that we thoroughly enjoyed it every time.

 Remy’s Ratatouille Adventure Overview